department-of-veterans-affairs/va.gov-vfs-teams/Norms/platform-principles.md

 ### Ask for forgiveness, not permission.

-* We empower all teams building VFS to make their own decisions, as long as they align with our quality standards.
+* We empower all teams building Veteran-facing services to make their own decisions, as long as they align with our quality standards.

 ### Be kind to each other.